aihanif/Project-7--Clustering-Data/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the  file for details.
+This project is licensed under the MIT License - see the LICENSE.txt file for details.

 ## 👨‍💻 Author